becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 ### 5.4.2 Check running pods

-To check which applications are running, run: `kubectl -n connetions get pods`<br>
+To check which applications are running, run: `kubectl -n connetions get pods`
 All pods should shown as running.

 See IBM Documentation for more commands on page [Troubleshooting Component Pack installation or upgrade](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_troubleshoot_intro.html).